Cal Water Alerts

 Do I have to install plants for the lawn-to-garden rebate?

-Yes, in order to qualify for our lawn-to-garden rebate, at least 50 percent of the converted area must contain low-water-use, climate-appropriate, native, and non-invasive plants.
+Yes, in order to qualify for our lawn-to-garden rebate, at minimum, three approved low-water-use plants per 100 square feet of the converted project area must be added to the landscape and must contain low-water-use, climate-appropriate, native, and non-invasive plants.
 Artificial turf does not qualify.

 How do I measure the area of my landscaping?